jaissica/learn-node/README.md

 1. Run the script "eventloop/tick_immediate.js".
 Explain the order of execution in terms of the messages logged.
 2. Run the script "eventloop/tick_immediate.js".
 Why doesn't setTimeout get executed?
 3. How does the output change if we replace process.nexTick(cb) with setImmediate(cb)?
-4. Why does the script "eventloop/eventemit.js" not log the event message?
-Change it such that the event message gets logged.

 ## Asynchronous Programming